 The Citizens Advice Bureau provide a "Help to Claim" service and can explain when and why you may need to claim Universal Credit and if you need to apply help you make the claim.
 For more information, visit their website.

-- live in temporary or supported accommodation or a hostel
+- You live in temporary accommodation provided by the Council

-- are old enough to get State Pension Credit Check if you are classed as pensioner by using GOV.UK’s state pension age calculator ( include link).
+- You and your partner (if you have one) have reached state pension age.
+Check if you are classed as pensioner by using GOV.UK’s state pension age calculator.

 Universal Credit does not replace our Council Tax Reduction Scheme called Council Tax Support or free school meals.
 If you need help to pay council tax, you will still need to claim Council Tax Support.